kddnewton/kddnewton.github.io/_posts/2022-08-11-aarch64-bitmask-immediates.md

 This post illustrates a small but fascinating piece of the [AArch64](https://en.wikipedia.org/wiki/AArch64) architecture called bitmask immediates.
 We'll briefly cover what AArch64 is, how it is different from other architectures, what a bitmask immediate is, and how all of this can be encoded in Rust.

 For context, I work at Shopify on [YJIT](https://github.com/Shopify/yjit), a just-in-time compiler for CRuby.
-Lately I've been working on adding support for the AArch64 (ARM) architecture; practically this means support for Apple M1s.
+Lately I've been working on adding support for the AArch64 architecture; practically this means support for Apple M1s.
 Learning the ARM architecture and encoding it has been quite an adventure; you can check out our [working branch](https://github.com/Shopify/ruby/tree/yjit_backend_ir/yjit/src/asm/arm64) if you'd like to follow along.

-## Fixed-width ISAs
+## Fixed-width instruction sets

 First, a bit of background.
 AArch64 is a fixed-width instruction set of 32-bits.
 That means every instruction, every time, is 32-bits.
-This is pretty different from, for example, x86_64, which allows variable-width instructions making encoding large values quite a bit easier.
+This is pretty different from, for example, [x86-64](https://en.wikipedia.org/wiki/X86-64), which allows variable-width instructions making encoding large values quite a bit easier.

-For example, if you're attempting to move a 64-bit value into a 64-bit register, it's 1 instruction on x86_64, and (at worst) 4 instructions on AArch64.
+For example, if you're attempting to move a 64-bit value into a 64-bit register, it's 1 instruction on x86-64, and (at worst) 4 instructions on AArch64.
 Let's say the value is `0xC3FFFFFFC3FFFFFF`.
-On x86_64, you would run:
+On x86-64, you would run:

 ```
-mov RAX, 0xC3FFFFFFC3FFFFFF
+mov %RAX, 0xC3FFFFFFC3FFFFFF
 ```

+([Compiler Explorer](https://godbolt.org/z/MabvKPbsf)).
 This says to move the immediate 64-bit value into the RAX register, overwriting whatever was there previously.
 This encodes as:

 ```
 48 B8 FF FF FF C3 FF FF FF C3